-Successional southern hardwood forest - This community is established in the northern and central portions of the property.
+Successional southern hardwood forest - This community is established in the northern and central portions of the Property.
 This community type occupies approximately 15% of the Property.
 As described by Edinger et al., this community is comprised of a hardwood or mixed forest that occurs on sites that have been cleared for farming, logging or otherwise disturbed.
 Species found within this community on the property include sugar maple (Acer saccharum), red maple (Acer rubrum), red oak (Quercus rubra), white oak (Quercus alba), tartarian honeysuckle (Lonicera tatarica), multiflora rose (Rosa multiflora), garlic mustard (Alliaria petiolata), rue-anemone (Thalictrum thalictroides), and false Solomon's seal (Maianthemum racemosum).
 The trees in this community varied in size based upon location, but were generally between 10-18 inches in diameter at breast height (dbh).
-Several large trees (primarily oaks) with dbh as great as 50 inches were observed in the south-central portion of the Property north of Wetland L. A cluster of shagbark hickories (Carya ovata), a common roost tree for various bat species, were noted on the eastern edge of the golf course above the southwest bank sloping to wetland L. This area is noted on Figure 1.1-1.
+Several large trees (primarily oaks) with dbh as great as 50 inches were observed in the south-central portion of the Property north of Wetland L. A cluster of shagbark hickories (Carya ovata), a common roost tree for various bat species, were noted on the eastern edge of the golf course above the southwest bank sloping to wetland L. This area is noted on Figure 4.

 Beech-maple mesic forest - This community type is a hardwood forest with sugar maple and beech present as codominants.
 This is a broadly defined community type with several regional and soil influenced variants.
 These forests occur on moist, well-drained, usually acid soils.
 This forest community dominates the western portion of the property along the east facing slopes.
 A small patch of this community is located to the north of the existing clubhouse.
 This community type occupies approximately 30% of the Property.
-Vegetation within this community within the property includes sugar maple, paper birch (Betula papyrifera), American beech (Fagus grandifolia), red oak, red trillium (Trillium erectum), Dutchman's breeches (Dicentra cucullaria), wild columbine (Aquilegia canadensis), and northern maidenhair (Adiantum pedutum).
-The majority of the trees in this forested community had a dbh between 12 and 18 inches.
+Vegetation within this community within the property includes sugar maple, paper birch (Betula papyrifera), American beech (Fagus)